Jagiellonian dynasty: Louis II of Hungary

-Louis II was the son of Ladislaus II Jagiellon and his third wife, Anne of Foix-Candale.
+Louis II was the son of Władysław II Jagiellon and his third wife, Anne of Foix-Candale.
 In 1515 Louis II was married to Mary of Austria, granddaughter of Emperor Maximilian I, as stipulated by the First Congress of Vienna in 1515.
 His sister Anne was married to Archduke Ferdinand of Austria, then a governor on behalf of his brother Charles V, and later Emperor Ferdinand I.

 Following the accession to the throne of Suleiman I, the sultan sent an ambassador to Louis II to collect the annual tribute that Hungary had been subjected to.
 Louis refused to pay annual tribute and had the Ottoman ambassador executed and sent the head to the Sultan.
 Louis believed that the Papal States and other Christian States including Charles V, Holy Roman Emperor would help him.
 This event hastened the fall of Hungary.
 The Ottoman Empire declared war on the Kingdom of Hungary, Suleiman postponed his plan to besiege Rhodes and made an expedition to Belgrade.
 Louis failed to coordinate and gather his forces.
 At the same time, Hungary was unable to get assistance from other European states, which Louis had hoped for.
 Belgrade and many strategic castles in Serbia were captured by the Ottomans.
 This was disastrous for Louis' kingdom; without the strategically important cities of Belgrade and Šabac, Hungary, including Buda, was open to further Turkish conquests.